 When you track confirmed hours, your team reports all hours worked and submits regular timesheets.

-Hours reported are incurred hours; you can use these hours to calculate how much of your budget you’ve spent.
+Hours reported are incurred; you can use these hours to calculate how much of your budget you’ve spent.

 Hours assigned on the schedule appear as time entry suggestions on a person’s timesheet; each person can confirm or change their hours when they submit a timesheet.
 Confirmed hours appear as incurred time or fees under Project Status.